Smart Strategies for Picky Eaters

 Introduce foods one bite or several bites at a time.
 Some children become overwhelmed by large quantities of food on their plate.
 Others will feel more successful if they can finish a small quantity of food you have provided, so keep portions small.

 Serve vegetables and new foods as an appetizer.
 If vegetables and new foods are served last or with other foods, children can easily fill themselves up and leave vegetables behind.
-Start dinner, for example, with two green beans and two carrots or a green salad as a starter.
-When everyone has finished their, serve the rest of the meal.
+Start dinner, for example, with a few green beans and carrots or a green salad as a starter.
+When everyone has finished theirs, serve the rest of the meal.
 Consider serving fruits with the meal or saving them for dessert.

 Institute the “two-bite” rule by eating two bites of each item on their plate.
 Explain that our tastes change as we grow up and what we didn’t like last week we may like this week.
 Explain, too, that eating a variety of food builds stronger, happier bodies.
 Remember that children’s food preferences change frequently.
 What they don’t like on Wednesday might be a great hit on Friday or vice versa.